Hindenburg disaster: The disaster

 As the tail of the Hindenburg crashed into the ground, a burst of flame came out of the nose, killing 9 of the 12 crew members in the bow.
 There was still gas in the bow section of the ship, so it continued to point upward as the stern collapsed down.
-The cell behind the passenger decks ignited as the side collapsed inward, and the scarlet lettering reading "Hindenburg" was erased by flames as the bow descended.
+The cell behind the passenger decks ignited as the side collapsed inward, and the scarlet lettering reading Hindenburg was erased by flames as the bow descended.
 The airship's gondola wheel touched the ground, causing the bow to bounce up slightly as one final gas cell burned away.
 At this point, most of the fabric on the hull had also burned away and the bow finally crashed to the ground.
 Although the hydrogen had finished burning, the Hindenburgs diesel fuel burned for several more hours.
-In the face of this catastrophe, Chief Petty Officer Frederick J. "Bull" Tobin, in command of the Navy landing party for the airship, and a survivor of the crashed American military airship, USS Shenandoah, shouted the famous order, "Navy men, Stand fast!!" to successfully rally his personnel to conduct rescue operations despite the considerable danger from the flames.
+In the face of this catastrophe, Chief Petty Officer Frederick J. "Bull" Tobin, in command of the Navy landing party for the airship, and a survivor of the crashed American military airship, USS Shenandoah, shouted the order, "Navy men, stand fast!" to successfully rally his personnel to conduct rescue operations, despite the considerable danger from the flames.

-The time that it took from the first signs of disaster to the bow crashing to the ground is reported as 32, 34 or 37 seconds.
+The time that it took, from the first signs of disaster to the bow crashing to the ground, is reported as 32, 34, or 37 seconds.
 Since none of the newsreel cameras were filming the airship when the fire first started, the time of the start can only be estimated from various eyewitness accounts and the duration of the longest footage of the crash.
 One analysis by NASA's Addison Bain gives the flame front spread rate across the fabric skin as about 49 ft/s at some points during the crash, which would have resulted in a total destruction time of about 16 seconds.

-Some of the duralumin framework of the airship was salvaged and shipped back to Germany, where it was recycled and used in the construction of military aircraft for the Luftwaffe, as were the frames of the LZ 127 Graf Zeppelin and LZ 130 Graf Zeppelin II when both were scrapped in 1940.
+Some of the duralumin framework of the airship was salvaged and shipped back to Germany, where it was recycled and used in the construction of military aircraft for the Luftwaffe, as were the frames of the LZ 127 Graf Zeppelin and LZ 130 Graf Zeppelin II, when both were scrapped in 1940.

 In the days after the disaster, a board of inquiry was set up at Lakehurst to investigate the cause of the fire.
-The investigation by the US Commerce Department was headed by Colonel South Trimble Jr, while Hugo Eckener led the German commission.
+The investigation by the US Commerce Department was headed by Colonel South Trimble Jr., while Hugo Eckener led the German commission.